Graduates of the Year Awards 2025 – Jury

 • Jim Picton

-I'm a Lecturer on the Bachelor of Digital Media team at CQUniversity, and have had the privilege of inspiring the next generation of creatives for almost ten years.
-My passion for animation, illustration, game design & development drives my commitment to providing authentic learning experiences.
-I guide students through coursework, individual capstone projects, and Work Integrated Learning (WIL) placements, fostering a collaborative environment that emphasises the importance of technical knowledge and soft skills.
-Beyond the classroom, I'm deeply invested in exploring the creative potential of Virtual Reality (VR) through my PhD research, and was an inaugural member of the 'Immerse High - Immersive Storytelling in Schools Competition' which launched on the Sunshine Coast in 2017.
-I enjoy working with students in regional and remote areas and am excited by the vocational opportunities that are available to them in the post-NBN era.
-Increased connectivity not only helps them to pursue their career goals, it allows them to remain as active and engaged participants in their communities.
-Witnessing my students' growth and success is incredibly rewarding, and I'm proud of the positive impact I've made on their educational journeys.
+Jim Picton is a Lecturer on the Bachelor of Digital Media team at CQ University, inspiring the next generation of creatives for almost ten years.
+His passion for animation, illustration, and game design drives his commitment to providing authentic learning experiences.
+He guides students through coursework, capstone projects, and Work Integrated Learning placements, fostering collaborative environments that emphasise technical knowledge and soft skills.
+Beyond the classroom, Jim explores Virtual Reality's creative potential through his PhD research and was an inaugural member of the 'Immerse High - Immersive Storytelling in Schools Competition' launched on the Sunshine Coast in 2017.
+He particularly enjoys working with students in regional and remote areas, excited by vocational opportunities available in the post-NBN era.
+Witnessing his students' growth and success is incredibly rewarding, and he's proud of his positive impact on their educational journeys.

 Educated in Auckland, Sarah moved to Melbourne in 2001 to undertake a Master of Architecture at The University of Melbourne.
 While studying, she worked at Denton Corker Marshall, then joined Bates Smart in 2007, where she focussed on large-scale healthcare and public projects.
 She later shifted to interior design as a Senior Designer at Hecker Guthrie, honing her skills in residential and commercial design.
 In 2014, she joined Fiona Lynch Studio in a senior role then after a decade in the industry, Sarah founded Sarah Reid & Others in 2016.
 As Director, she leads high-end residential projects across Melbourne and interstate.